 The joint World Heritage site consists of areas both in Swedish municipalities of Kramfors and Örnsköldsvik and the Finnish municipalities of Mustasaari, Korsnäs, Maalahti, Vöyri and the city of Vaasa.
 The Parks and Wildlife Finland, Metsähallitus is in charge of the coordination and administration of the Kvarken Archipelago.
 The Kvarken Archipelago World Heritage Site Association provides customer service related to the World Heritage.
 In addition, tourist information is provided at the World Heritage Gateway next to the Raippaluoto bridge.

-There are approximately 85,000 visitors in the nature areas of the Kvarken Archipelago every year and about 347,000 visitors in the entire area of the World Heritage Site.
+The Kvarken Archipelago has about 350,000 visitors yearly.
 The World Heritage Site and the nature areas are open to tourists throughout the year.
 There are several services to tourists, such as restaurants, cafés and event and accommodation services.
 Some of these services are available year-round.

 Kvarken Archipelago customer service: